-In terms of production the film spares no expense in delivering strong action set-pieces and production design, with impressive and unapologetic CGI filling the screen with vibrant colour and energy akin to the best drawn 80s-album covers; all set to a distinct and pulse pounding score supplied by Mark Mothersbaugh in addition to perfect use of Led Zeppelin’s “Immigrant Song” (which if not already, will be stuck in your head *long* after the film’s end).
+In terms of production the film spares no expense in delivering strong action set-pieces and production design, with impressive and unapologetic CGI filling the screen with vibrant color and energy akin to the best-drawn 80s-album covers; all set to a distinct and pulse-pounding score supplied by Mark Mothersbaugh in addition to perfect use of Led Zeppelin’s “Immigrant Song” (which if not already, will be stuck in your head *long* after the film’s end).

 But while excellent production notwithstanding, a movie is only as good as the characters it provides, and Ragnarok delivers with yet another fine ensemble cast, with each performance a stand-out but neither stealing the show for all their own.

 Chris Hemsworth gives some of his best work taking on the title role once again, but with particular praise deserved for reinvention.
 Stretching more of his comedic chops this time around, Hemsworth still maintains the same boldness and confidence charging every action scene with pure excitement, while successfully identifiable with a humanizing and vulnerable portrayal of the character.
 Acknowledging that even a character of such gravitas and power is not above a bit of parody.
 In support, Tom Hiddleston again radiates with his usual flair and charisma as Loki; Mark Ruffalo (in unintentionally one of the best accidental Hulk films) is finally given far more time to actually develop personality as Hulk, while serving additional levity as Banner, effectively progressing the character beyond the monster-role originally presented.
 Tessa Thompson is revolutionary as the film’s liberal reinterpretation of Valkyrie; and Cate Blanchett and Jeff Goldblum, clearly having the most fun out of all the cast, ham up the screen gloriously while still maintaining a strong sense of menace respectively as Hela and Grandmaster.